ipa-rwu/sofdcar-hackathon/README.md

 - Clone this repository
 - from inside the folder, run `docker compose up`
+- To test the visualisation with turtlesim run `python3 provider.py -f output_1x.csv`

 ## ⛏️ Built With <a name = "tech_stack"></a>